Code-Institute-Submissions/bookable/README.md

 ### Dev Django

 WoW Django, what is there not to say.
-Luckily I was moved outside my comfort zone more than I could image.
-It's huge and yet been now through this project, I feel I have just scratched the surface.
+Luckily I was pushed outside my comfort zone more than I could imagine.
+It's huge and yet now that I've been through this project, I feel I have just scratched the surface.
 One thing is certain, I learned a great deal about Django, I even dabled into making my own tag.
 It was fun.

 From the very beginning of the project, it was essential to differentiate between the development and production environments.

 That is why I chose to opt for a common settings file for the project and separate dev/prod files inheriting everything from common but each with their variables depending on where the app is running.
 I moved and renamed the settings.py file and made the necessary changes to the dependencies.

 Django until we meet again :)

 <br>